AndersonMamede/scriptcase-tools/README.md

 ## Features

+### v1.3.3
+* Change how the Install Id is synchronized with Firebase

 ### v1.3.2
 * Fix a problem that caused the field to select the event 'OnRecord/OnFinish' to be hidden when editing a 'Run' button
 * Change alert messages to use the modal module